vavesparashar/blog/src/_posts/2022-01-027-Logistics-&-Supply-chain-Industry.md

 ---
 template: post
 title: Logistics & Supply chain Industry
-date: 2022-01-027T08:15:58.193Z
+date: 2022-01-07T08:15:58.193Z
 category: Insights

 ---

-Last month, Delhivery raised another $250 million to take their valuation to $3 billion dollars.
+Delhivery raised another $250 million to take their valuation to $3 billion dollars.

 Interesting fact is this is just for India.